jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

         - tailored to enterprise needs
         - end-to-end governance system
     - **[Sherwood Applied Business Security Architecture (SABSA)](https://sabsa.org/sabsa-executive-summary/)**: a framework and methodology for developing business-driven, risk and opportunity-focused architectures for security and risk management
-      - SABSA is comprised of a series of integrated frameworks, models, methods and processes, used independently or as an holistic integrated enterprise solution, including:
+      - SABSA is comprised of a series of integrated frameworks, models, methods and processes, used independently or as a holistic integrated enterprise solution, including:
         - Business Requirements Engineering Framework (known as Attributes Profiling)
         - Risk and Opportunity Management Framework
         - Policy Architecture Framework